kscarf1/fedramp-automation/src/validations/styleguides/STYLE.md

 ID: `frr106`

-Formal Name: Constraints Have IDs with Lower Case Letters, Numbers, and Dashes
+Formal Name: Constraints Have IDs with Lower-Case Letters, Numbers, and Dashes

 State: Required